Have you been searching for cost-effective lead generation ideas for your SaaS startup?

 Content in this context isn’t only limited to blog posts: video, podcast, and even graphics are all in the mix.

-When you are done creating and publishing incisive content, next is promoting them.
+As mentioned by Amplifyed, when you are done creating and publishing incisive content, next is promoting them through content marketing.
 In fact, this is where most of the work happens.
 After all, if people don’t know about your content, how would they consume it?

 What to do?